Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

-We can then make a connection between this zero-flux boundary condition and another common boundary condition, referred to as a homogeneous Neumann boundary condition, which prescribes the outer normal derivative of the solution at the boundary: \eq{ \frac{\p u}{\p \mathbf{n}} (x,t) = 0, \quad \text{ on $\p \O$.} } Here, $\frac{\p}{\p \mathbf{n}}$ denotes the outer unit normal vector to the boundary of the domain $\p \O$.
+We {connect this idea to} another common boundary condition, referred to as a homogeneous Neumann boundary condition, which prescribes the outer normal derivative of the solution at the boundary: \eq{ \frac{\p u}{\p \mathbf{n}} (x,t) = 0, \quad \text{ on $\p \O$.} } Here, $\frac{\p}{\p \mathbf{n}}$ denotes the outer unit normal vector to the boundary of the domain $\p \O$.
 Sometimes, a homogeneous Neumann boundary condition is also referred to as a zero-flux boundary condition.
-This raises an interesting point that may also contribute to some confusion.
-In some cases, a homogeneous Neumann boundary condition is sufficient to ensure a conserved population.
-In these cases, a homogeneous Neumann condition is equivalent to a zero-flux condition.
-This would be the case in any model where the attractive potential $a(x,t)$ depends on the solution $u(x,t)$ itself.
+This raises an interesting point that may contribute to confusion.
+In some cases, a homogeneous Neumann boundary condition is sufficient to ensure a conserved population{, and so} is equivalent to a zero-flux condition.
+This would be the case in any model where the potential $a(x,t)$ depends {linearly} on the solution $u(x,t)$ itself {(e.g., {the local version of} model \eqref{scalar-eqn-1-1})}.
 In this way, $\frac{\p a}{\p \mathbf{n}} = \frac{\p u}{\p \mathbf{n}} = 0$ along $\p \O$, and so \eqref{zerofluxboundary} is automatically satisfied.
-This is the case for model \eqref{scalar-eqn-1-1}, for example.
-On the other hand, a homogeneous Neumann boundary may not conserve the population if $a(x,t)$ is independent of $u(x,t)$.
-This would be the case in model \eqref{foragingsuccess} where $a(x,t)$ is given apriori, for example, so that the zero-flux and the homogeneous Neumann condition are no longer equivalent.
+On the other hand, a homogeneous Neumann boundary {condition} may not conserve the population if $a(x,t)$ is given a priori {and does not itself satisfy a homogeneous Neumann boundary condition}. {In such cases, a Neumann condition is not equivalent to a zero-flux condition.}